Fine tuning SMLs

 None

-As we can see it does not return the value of the loss because it is waiting for a value for labels, which we have not passed it.
-In the previous example, in which we did fine tuning for text classification, we said that the labels had to be passed to a field of the dataset called labels, but in this case we do not have that field in the dataset.
+As we can see, it does not return the loss value because it is waiting for a value for labels, which we have not provided.
+In the previous example, where we were doing fine-tuning for text classification, we mentioned that the labels should be passed to a field in the dataset called labels, but in this case, we do not have that field in the dataset.

-If we now assign the lables to the input_ids and look again at the input_ids loss
+If we now assign the labels to the input_ids and look at the loss again

 import torch